 Attorney General's Chambers

-The Attorney General's Chambers comprises the Crown Office, the Civil Division, the Prosecutions Division, the Legislative Drafting Division, the Support Division and the International Co-operation and Asset Recovery Team.
+The Attorney General's Chambers comprises the Crown Office, the Civil Division, the Prosecutions Division and the Legislative Drafting Division.

 Please Note - The Attorney General’s Chambers is unable to assist members of the public with legal queries.
 Members of the public should contact the Isle of Man Law Society for information on obtaining legal advice.